The Royal Festival Hall South Bank Centre, London 27th September 2000

 Part of the Universal Egg series in which Zion Train showcase some rare and out of print tracks in association with their favourite influential artists, The Inspirational Sounds Of Muslimgauze draws on the Staalplaat limited editions Jaal Ab Dullah, Izlamaphobia, Fatah Guerrilla, Mullah Said and Azzazin.
 And what a selection – “Azzazzin II” meshes Industrial clang with ominous analogue filters and some quite disturbing moans; “Shimmer Then Disappear II” has one of the grooviest Muslimgauze beat loops heard in a long time – naturally, taken to the cleaners and wedded to as much bass as the speakers can stand.

-This is the pain and pleasure of each Muslimgauze release, especially those compiled from the numerous short-run records which emerged both before
+This is the pain and pleasure of each Muslimgauze release, especially those compiled from the numerous short-run records which emerged both before and since

 Continue reading Muslimgauze – The Inspirational Sounds Of Muslimgauze […]